 #2 – Find a healthier option.

 Rather than focusing on grabbing ice cream when you get home, you have to find a substitute.
 Instead of reaching for food when you’re stressed, take the dog outside for a walk or talk about how stressful your day was with your adoring partner or best friend.
+Best single serve blender may be a good solution to your problem as well.

 When you create new behaviours, you really create new neural pathways – which means that you simply create new customs.
 So long Ben & Jerry, hello work out equipment!!